Do You Want To Try Bowls?

 The Green

 The green is open from mid April until Finals Day in mid September.
 Each day the green is open from 11am until dusk.
-There are 6 rinks on the green at Bilton and these can be booked ahead on the noticeboard in the club house.
+There are 6 rinks on the green at Bilton and for members these can be booked ahead or just turn up to play.

 Bowls